jundalisay/superb/content/en/research/jagor/ph/chapter-07.md

 At last, with the assistance of the night watchman, I succeeded in hauling them out of some of their friends' houses, where they had concealed themselves.
 After running aground several times upon the sandbanks, we entered the land and hill-locked Lake of Bay, and reached Jalajala early in the morning

 The Pasig forms a natural canal, about 6 leagues long, between Manila Bay and Laguna de Bay.
-The latter is a freshwater lake, 35 leagues in circumference, that washes the shores of three fertile provinces, Manilla, Laguna, and Cavite.
+The latter is a freshwater lake, 35 leagues in circumference, that washes the shores of three fertile provinces, Manila, Laguna, and Cavite.

 In the past, large vessels full of cargo used to be able to sail right up to the borders of the lake.
 Now, they are prevented by sandbanks.

 Even flat-bottomed boats frequently run aground on the Napíndan and Taguig banks.*

-Were the banks removed, and the stone bridge joining Manilla to Binondo replaced by a swing bridge, or a canal made round it, the coasting vessels would be able to ship the produce of the lagoon provinces at the very foot of the fields in which they grow.
+Were the banks removed, and the stone bridge joining Manila to Binondo replaced by a swing bridge, or a canal made round it, the coasting vessels would be able to ship the produce of the lagoon provinces at the very foot of the fields in which they grow.

 The traffic would be very profitable, the waters would shrink, and the shallows along the shore might be turned into rice and sugar fields.
 A scheme of this kind was approved more than 30 years ago in Madrid, but it was never implemented.